ShubhamKumar8397/Full-Stack-Youtube-Clone/Readme.md

  - multer - help in uploading
  - cloudinary - cloud for storage
  - cookieParser - use To Perform Crud with cookies

+ ### Folders Setup For Backend and Frontend
+ - Backedend - Controllers, Models, Middlewares, DB, Utils, Routes
+ - Frontend - Components , Redux , Queries And Mutations , For Writing Endpoints , Pages

+## Day-2 How much Work (5/11/24)
+- Firstly Setup Routes, Redux Store, reactQuery in React
+- Setup dynamic Routing using React Router
+- configure cors, proxy in vite , cookieParser , mongodb
+- make components from the design code given by sir for clone